Companies

 Read more: How to Write a Resume for Your Very First Job

-How much will you get paid?
+If you're a teenager, how much will you typically get paid?

 In most cases, your employer has to pay you the federal minimum wage, which is $7.25.